 Using the Windows + P “Project” Menu

-To quickly change how Windows 10 handles multiple displays, press Windows + P.
+To quickly change how Windows 10 and 11 handle multiple displays, press Windows + P.

 From here, you can use the mouse or cursor keys and Enter to choose the option you’d like.
 Here’s what the options do: